Dear friends and colleagues,

 COVID-19 has been particularly tough on human rights defenders (HRDs), who, in addition to the general isolation occasioned by global lockdowns, have had to put up with heightened harassment by state authorities.
 Some states, in enforcing the pandemic-associated restrictions have often mirrored the proverbial handshake that goes past the elbow.
 Thus, by challenging the worryingly shrinking civic space, HRDs have incurred physical and emotional harassment, including arrests and detention.

 Throughout the year, DefendDefenders and AfricanDefenders remained alive to these challenges and more, that HRDs continue to face, which only served to strengthen our resolve to discharge our mission to enhance the safety and capacity of HRDs for greater resilience in their work.
 A total of 339 protection grants were approved this year, 160 rejected, 54 referred, 9 withdrawn while 8 are still pending.
-Out of the 339 approved cases, 196 were male, 108 female, 11 transgender and 24 organisations.
+Out of the 339 approved cases.

 Under our flagship relocation program – Ubuntu Hub Cities Initiative, AfricanDefenders supported the immediate relocation of 24 HRDs either internally or externally to ensure that they remain active but safe.
 It documented 242 human rights violations over which 21 statements and letters were issued, decrying the growing violations, and rallying the international community to pay keen attention to the responsible countries.
 In furtherance of the same, we produced a report on the ongoing conflict in Mozambique’s Cape Delgado province, highlighting the growing human rights concerns in light of the persistent conflict.